platzily/platzily-admin/README.md

 # platzily-admin

-Repo for Admin Module for the project Platzily
+Repository for Admin Module for the project Platzily.
+The intended module have the porpouse of manage the politics of the campaings, links status, Tracking the performance of the link campaings